-Within these descriptions of what constitutes community interest, some remarked on the limitations of their existing knowledge of the interests of their community members.
-One small library reflected that "reaching people who don't ever use the library is a challenge."
+Within these descriptions of what constitutes community interest, some remarked on the limitations of their existing knowledge of community interest.
+One small library reflected that, "Reaching people who don't ever use the library is a challenge."

 Resource constraints and other factors shape adult services